The human brain is hardwired to connect with stories. This knowledge should totally change your marketing approach.

 The human brain is worried about two things above all else:

-When you boil this down, the brain wants information that is going to make life better, but it doesn't want to work too hard to get it.
+When you boil this down, the brain wants information that will make life better, but it doesn't want to work too hard to get it.

 Stories are the most effective way to compel the human brain to action.
 We are hardwired to listen and understand stories because it is essential to our survival.
 It's how we pass information from generation to generation.
 Stories are older than written words.